loader image

 • Creates a teachable room-turnover workflow: Clear, Apply, Wait, Finish, Verify, Coach.

-• Supports pilot proof through ATP, PPM checks, contact-time review, training records, and residue review.
+• Supports facility review through ATP, PPM checks, contact-time review, training records, and residue review.

 The future standard is not more chemical complexity.
-The future standard is better execution with clearer proof.
+The future standard is better training, cleaner execution, residue-conscious workflow, and clearer proof.

 Future State: Clean Compliance